 New Zealand military aircraft that operate in Mode S airspace are also required to carry a New Zealand Mode S code.
-CAA has allocated a block of codes for military use, and they are assigned to individual military aircraft and managed by the RNZAF.
-Issue of the Mode S code will be managed by the Directorate of Aeronautical Engineering, RNZAF Headquarters, Wellington.
-To enable the RNZAF to manage their own Mode S codes, the codes in the range C87F00 through C87FFF are reserved for military use.
+Issue of the Mode S code are managed by the New Zealand Defence Aviation Authority.
+CAA has allocated a block of codes for military use.

-Other Mode S Codes for Ground Vehicles Uses
+Mode S Codes for Ground Vehicles

-With the introduction of Multi-Lateration (MLAT) surface surveillance to support low visibility operations at major airports, some vehicles at these airports will require Mode S transponders to be fitted to enter the manoeuvring area.
-These vehicles are assigned will need Mode S codes to ensure compatibility with the system.
-The Mode S codes in the range C87E00 through C87EFF are reserved for ground vehicle use.
+With the introduction of Multi-Lateration (MLAT) surface surveillance to support low visibility operations at major airports, some vehicles at these airports require Mode S transponders to be fitted to enter the manoeuvring area.
+These vehicles are assigned Mode S codes to ensure compatibility with the system.
 CAA has allocated a block of codes for ground vehicle use, and these are individually assigned and managed by the operator of the vehicles.
 Blocks of codes have currently been allocated to Airways Corporation and Auckland Airport Authority.